 - Weekly assembly linked to an element of British Values

 - Themes days and weeks;

 - Educational visits and other Learning Outside the Classroom;

 - Sporting events.

-Throughout the year, we celebrate being part of Britain by learning about events such as Remembrance Day and St George’s Day.
-In addition, we also take part in key British events such as the Royal Wedding, the Olympics and the Diamond Jubilee.
+Throughout the year, we celebrate being part of Britain by learning about events such as Remembrance Day.
+In addition, we also take part in key British celebrations such as Royal Weddings, the Olympics and the Diamond Jubilee.
 For such events we hold special celebrations within school and talk about how these relate to being British.

 At Castle Academy pupils and staff fundraise throughout the year for various charities such as Comic Relief, Sports Relief, Children in Need and The Royal British Legion.
 We see this as an important part of our social and environmental commitment to helping local, national and international charitable organisations.